 A Tier 1 Member may retire for service at age 50 or older with five years of service credit, and at least ten years has elapsed since the date of membership.
-Alternatively, General Members may retire at any age with 30 or more years of service and Safety Members may retire at any age with 20 or more years of service.
+Alternatively, General Members may retire at any age with 30 or more years of service or upon reaching age 70 with no service requirement and Safety Members may retire at any age with 20 or more years of service.